 The legal term pro se means, “for oneself”.
-And if you’re considering a pro se divorce, you’re probably aware of its benefits for your specific situation.
-However, most pro se divorce couples believe they must visit a lawyer to file an initial court action.
+And if you’re considering a pro se divorce (Do It Yourself), you probably have questions about your specific situation.
+Many pro se divorce couples believe they must visit a lawyer to file an initial court action.
 That’s not true in Florida, where mediation is available before anyone files a court action.
 The Florida Supreme Court certifies mediators to help pro se divorce couples resolve even the most difficult conflicts without ever involving a lawyer.
 In other words, mediation is not just for uncontested divorces; it is available to help you resolve all the issues that you have been unable to resolve on your own.

-Divorce is stressful and courtrooms are stressful.
+Divorce is stressful and courtrooms are stressful places.
 Why combine the two when couples can resolve the complicated, emotional issues of divorce without ever entering a courtroom?
 Mediation provides a less stressful, more sensible venue for negotiating the many thorny issues involved in ending a marriage.
-A mediator will not only facilitate the process, but allow both parties (and their children) to move forward with their lives more easily.
+A mediator will not only facilitate the process, but also allow both parties (and their children) to move forward with their lives more easily.

 The mediation process is confidential and informal.
 You maintain control over the process, and you – not a judge! – decide the outcome.
-An impartial mediator assists both parties in resolving their dispute, allowing them to reach their own agreements.
+An impartial mediator assists both parties in resolving the issues they must confront, allowing them to reach an agreement that makes sense to them.
 Mediators present practical, creative solutions that are tailored to each couple’s specific needs.

 “You – not a judge! – decide the outcome”